When planning travel from or to Scotland, you must:

-- check whether a country you’re travelling to is on the red, amber or green list
+- check whether a country you’re travelling to is on the red list

 Travel within Scotland and to other parts of the UK, Ireland and the Crown Dependencies